 - We do not copy any exams without the instructor's permission.

 - A student worker will return the completed exam to the professor or designated person as soon as possible.

 - Some students need a reader during their exam.
 All readers are staff members or graduate students.
-Undergraduate student workers are not allowed to read exams to our students nor do they work in the testing center.
+Undergraduate student workers are not allowed to read exams to our students nor do they work in the SDS Testing Center.

 - If you have more than one student taking the same exam, they will not be allowed to sit near each other.

 The Responsibilities of the Professor:

 - If you give pop quizzes, please notify us so we can make some type of arrangements.

 - We assume that all tests are closed book, closed note exams.
 If you allow open book, open note exams, please let us know.

 Finals week is an extremely busy time for our office.
 We try to schedule these exams at least a week in advance to make sure everything runs smoothly during that hectic time.
 We appreciate your patience, cooperation, and assistance during this time.